rosana-cortes/ewas/README.md

-# ewas
+# EWAS

-EWAS aim at looking for associations between x variable and metilation levels in a bunch of CpGs.
+Epigenome Wide Association Study aiming at looking for associations between a set of variables variable and metilation levels in a set of CpGs.
+Two methodological approaches are employed:
-How to conduct epigenome wide association studies.

-OPTION A
-1. Multiple canonical correlation analysis.
-Contrast 3 sets of variables: independent, CpGs and covariates.
+1. Multiple Canonical Correlation Analysis.
+Contrasting 3 sets of variables: independent variables (food intake), CpGs and covariates.

-OPTION B
-1. PCA to find components of x variable.
-Determine que components (as weighted mean) that explai anmportant % of the variability.
-2. MLR (multiple linear regression or robust multiple linear regression).
-Conduct a regressión between each principal component and the whole set of CpGs.
+2. Perform Principal Component Analysis to find the most important contributors to the food intake variables.
+Then, perform Robust Multiple Linear Regression between each principal component and the whole set of CpGs.